Extended business travelers are likely to be taxed on employment income relating to their Romanian workdays.

 Alternatively, the individual may take over the responsibility of declaring and paying Romanian social security contributions, based on an agreement concluded with the employer in this respect.

 As of 2016, where the employer is resident of a country which is not covered by the EC Regulation 883/04 or with which Romania has no bilateral agreement on social security coordination, it is the individual’s responsibility to declare and pay the full social security contributions.

 The Romanian entity where the individual carries out activity has certain reporting obligations towards the local tax authorities at the commencement and at the end of the business trip.

-Starting with 1st of February 2014 the holders of a valid Schengen visa can enter in Romania and stay up to 90 days within 6-month period however the staying must not exceed the validity of their visa, provided that the Schengen visa is issued with 2 entries.
-This category of foreigners can enter in Romania as long as they still have the right to re-enter in Schengen area (i.e. they did not use the entries conferred by visa).
+Starting with 1st of February 2014 the holders of a valid Schengen visa can enter in Romania and stay up to 90 days within 6-month period however the stay must not exceed the validity of the visa, provided that the Schengen visa is issued for at least 2 entries.
+This category of foreigners can enter in Romania as long as they have the right to re-enter in Schengen area (i.e. they did not use all entries conferred by visa)

 In addition to Romania’s domestic arrangements that provide relief from international double taxation, Romania has entered into double taxation treaties with more than 80 countries in order to prevent double taxation and allow cooperation between Romania and overseas tax authorities in enforcing their respective tax laws.

 There is the potential risk that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

 Value-added tax (VAT) is applicable at 24 percent (standard VAT rate) on taxable supplies.
 VAT registration may be required in some circumstances.